 Thus the costs of those infrastructures can be distributed effectively, still meeting the complex technical requirements according to BSI TR-03109.
 This also applies to the certification costs, if GWA and in addition an active EMT have to be certified.

-German measuring point operators/utility companies who want to receive their data in accordance with the BSI specifications in the TR-03109 need a BSI-compliant security infrastructure.
+German measuring point operators/utility companies (passive EMT) who want to receive their data in accordance with the BSI specifications in the TR-03109 need a BSI-compliant security infrastructure.
 Established MDM systems are thus being challenged, because not every system is capable of mastering the prescribed security processes.

 Thanks to the MCC-EMT, all MDM systems are now able to receive encrypted data, decrypt them and then continue processing them as usual.
 To achieve this, an open interface is available for the MCC, which can be connected with minimal integration effort.